plusgiant5/TaaprWareV3/README.md

 You are responsible for sending data to the pipe

 Roblox is foolish to keep adding client sided anticheat.
 It'll just keep getting bypassed, while you're making your client slower and slower.

+This is of course not undetected, as its open source, but I'll make sure it never 268 kicks